 More broadly, considering colocation or behind-the-meter projects can optimize earnings potential over the longer term.
-The UK's largest battery and solar facility, Warrington Renewables (York), has signed a hybrid power purchase and optimization agreement with colocated projects in California, Texas and Australia.
+The UK's largest battery and solar facility, Warrington Renewables (York), has signed a hybrid power purchase and optimization agreement with trading and hedging strategies, acquiring assets as well as platforms.
+Norway's Statkraft.
+We've also seen major offtake agreements with colocated projects in California, Texas and Australia.